Start here

 After several low impact roles and eventually being seen as the “lead tech guy”, I got into a new project.

 The problem?
 The entire team (eight people) had left over the previous 12 months.
-That left me as the ‘oldest’ team member with less than two months of project experience.
+That left me as the most experienced team member with less than two months of project experience.

 The client trusted the product, but they no longer trusted the process.